gcc-mirror/gcc/gcc/config/sparc/sparc.md

 ;; Note that emit_conditional_move canonicalizes operands 2,3 so that operand ;; 3 contains the constant if one is present, but we handle either for ;; generality (sparc.c puts a constant in operand 2).
+;;
+;; Our instruction patterns, on the other hand, canonicalize such that ;; operand 3 must be the set destination.

 (define_expand "mov<I:mode>cc"
   [(set (match_operand:I 0 "register_operand" "")